pablo-abc/felte/packages/site/markdown/docs/svelte/en/latest/reporters.md

 It exports a `svelteReporter` function and a `ValidationMessage` component.
 Pass the `svelteReporter` function to the `extend` option of `createForm` and add the `ValidationMessage` component wherever you want your validation messages to be displayed.

-The `ValidationMessage` component needs a `for` prop set with the **id** of the input it corresponds to, the error messages will be passed to you via the `messages` slot prop.
+The `ValidationMessage` component needs a `for` prop set with the **name** of the input it corresponds to, the error messages will be passed to you via the `messages` slot prop.
 The default slot will be rendered when there are errors, and the `placeholder` slot when there aren't any.
 The `placeholder` slot is optional and if not used, you'll need to handle any falsy values for `messages` yourself.

 ```html
 <script>